Frequently Asked Questions

 What happens if I need to be in College during the holidays?

 In exceptional circumstances, at the College’s discretion, it may be possible for the College to offer accommodation to you during a vacation.
-Any such circumstances must be discussed with and agreed by the Accommodation Manager and Student Support Manager in advance and payment for the accommodation must be made in full in advance of that vacation.
+Any such circumstances must be discussed with and agreed by the Head of Accomodation and Student Support Manager in advance and payment for the accommodation must be made in full in advance of that vacation.

 Can I request a specific room?

 The College is unable to accept requests for specific rooms.
 You can express a preference for a type of room and we will endeavor to meet your preference but rooms will be allocated on a first come first served basis.

 Who takes priority for room bookings?